reduxjs/redux/docs/tutorials/fundamentals/part-2-concepts-data-flow.md

 You should now be familiar with the key concepts and terms that describe the different parts of a Redux app.

-Now, let's see how those pieces work together as we start building a new Redux application in [Part 3](./part-3-state-actions-reducers).
+Now, let's see how those pieces work together as we start building a new Redux application in [Part 3: State, Actions, and Reducers](./part-3-state-actions-reducers).